-When it comes to buying a wine cooler, the biggest decision you will need to make is whether the cooler will be a freestanding wine cooler, built in wine fridges or integrated wine fridge.
+When it comes to buying a wine cooler, the biggest decision you will need to make is whether the cooler will be a freestanding, built in or integrated wine fridge.

-With this being said, it can be difficult to know exactly which wine cooler is the better option for you.
+With this being said, it can be difficult to know exactly which wine cooler is the better option for you but you can shop our full range of wine storage fridges here and a member of our team will be happy to help you.

 In this article, we will take you through the features of both freestanding and integrated wine coolers.